madslundt/NetCoreMicroservicesSample/README.md

 ## Run with Docker
 This can be run with `docker-compose`.
-Simply just go to the [Compose](/Compose) folder and run `docker-compose up --build`.
+Simply go to the [Compose](/Compose) folder and run `docker-compose up --build`.

-This will start up SQL server, Elasticsearch, Bibana, APM server, Rabbitmq and Consul.
+This will start up SQL server, Elasticsearch, Kibana, APM server, Rabbitmq and Consul.

 After that you can run the services.